Entry-header image

 If we fast-forward to the mid-1800s, the house near the base of Château Cesseras’ walls was acquired by the prosperous landowner and wine producer Marcel Malafosse who decided to make it his family home and centre of operations for his wine business.

-Marcel began a massive rebuilding project adding another two levels and a multitude of rooms.
+Marcel Malafosse began a massive rebuilding project adding another two levels and a multitude of rooms.
 This extensive upgrade not only created a veritable mansion including the castle-like façade on the main house and back wall – fashionable architectural features for the wealthy during the mid-to-late 19th century – but also horse stables, servants’ quarters, hayloft, large winery & cellars next door and even an expansive private park with a faux grotto entrance on the far side of the cellars.

 Although the winery was parcelled off and sold separately some years ago, it is still operative and every year at harvest time, tractors busily haul trailer after trailer heaped with grapes into its portal and the old basket presses are started up to squeeze out the precious must (juice) to fill the dozen or so huge vats along one wall.